Consider removing these problem plants from your garden - Minimalist Gardener

 When looking for a native replacement

 In warm temperate and subtropical climates, choose native climbers or scramblers that flower without overwhelming trees or forming dense ground mats.
-Where screening is needed, you could consider native shrubs that provide structure without relying on climbing growth.
+Native clematis (Clematis aristata) is a vigorous and beautiful alternative that flowers prolifically without the smothering habit.
+Where screening is needed, native shrubs provide structure without relying on climbing growth.

 What problems can it cause

-Mother of Millions spreads by plantlets that root wherever they land.
+Mother of millions spreads by plantlets that root wherever they land.
 They spread widely and fill every available gap.
 Other plants in a garden struggle to establish because space, light and moisture are taken immediately.
-It's toxic to wildlife and spreads rapidly in northern Australia, warm inland regions and parts of Western Australia.
+It is toxic to livestock and wildlife and spreads rapidly in northern Australia, warm inland regions and parts of Western Australia.

 How to remove it safely

 Wear long gloves, as sap can irritate skin.
-Carefully lift the entire plant out with a wide fork taking care to collect all fallen plantlets as even tiny fragments will reshoot.
-Bag all material immediately and don't place it in your compost.
+Carefully lift the entire plant out with a wide fork, taking care to collect all fallen plantlets as even tiny fragments will reshoot.
+Bag all material immediately and do not place it in your compost.

 When looking for a native replacement